 “Every afternoon we’d load the orders into my old hatchback car and drive down to the local post office to send the packages off.
 The stock didn’t fit in my bedroom anymore, so we had to move it into a spare room and garage and were soon receiving pallets of goods to the house,” he explains.
 “As well as marketing, buying, picking and packing every order, we had to cope with increasing sales and customer service enquiries, which Conor would handle after school.
 We didn't have a telephone line until a few years ago.”

-Within a year of launching the business, Chris convinced his mum that leaving her supervisor position at a cleaning company to go and work for Ozaroo was a good idea.
+Within a year of launching the business, Chris convinced his mum Brenda that leaving her supervisor position at a cleaning company to go and work for Ozaroo was a good idea.
 Their reluctance to to take on overheads was overcome, moving into a small mechanic’s garage at a nearby business park for storage of products and dispatch of orders.
 Having not received any loans or grants, the company's limited funds made it difficult to keep up with the organic growth and to simply find storage space for all the products.
 Relocating six times in six years, it wasn’t long before the company upgraded to a state-of-the-art 25,000 square foot headquarters and distribution centre, where it now carries out all of its operations.